 - Can take effect prior to activation of SDI policy benefits

 - Plans do not last length of illness or injury for some people

-- Policy does not cover anything suffered at work
+- The policy does not cover anything suffered at work

 - Does not pay 100 percent of salary

 - Will expire, leading employee to apply for long-term disability benefits

-As you can see, there are some major differences between short-term disability insurance and temporary disability insurance plans.
+As you can see, there are some notable differences between short-term disability insurance and temporary disability insurance plans.
 Whether you are covered under these plans, all depends on what your employer offers.
 If SDI is not offered by your employer, you could always purchase coverage yourself to provide peace of mind.